ebremstedt/script_table/README.md

 # Script bigquery table from json data

-Your task is to create a bigquery table in CLEAN (which means it should have a *schema*), using a snippet of JSON to infer which *types* each field has.
+Your task is to use **python** to create a **bigquery table** in CLEAN (which means it should have a *schema*), using a snippet of JSON to infer which *types* each field has.

+Work with the code locally, on your computer or a teammates.

+## Background

+We are doing it using code because your source system has 100 tables, with each table having 100+ fields.

 ## Team up!

-Divide into groups of 2-3 people
+Divide into groups of 2-3 people, with people you haven't previously worked with.

 ## Your starting JSON